Theft Defense Lawyer in Orlando, FL

-Smith and Eulo Law firm has criminal defense attorneys in Ocala, Orlando, Daytona Beach, and many other cities across the state of Florida.
+In addition to our two Orlando, FL locations we also have locations in: Kissimmee, Sanford, Melbourne, Daytona Beach, Ocala, Lakeland, Tampa, Fort Myers, Sarasota, Miami, Jacksonville.
 If you have been accused of committing the crime of theft, our attorneys are prepared to defend your case, wherever the defendant resided.
 Contact us for a free initial case consultation regarding your theft case!
 We also offer payment plans if needed.

 *Additional Orlando Florida & Orange County Legal Resources